Who Is Koi CBD? A Brand File on One of Hemp's Original Names

 The short version

 Koi is what a transparency-forward hemp veteran looks like — not perfect, but accountable.
 It tells you who owns it, posts verifiable lab reports from a named accredited lab, and has the rare distinction of an independent audit confirming it's among the most transparent in the category.
-Our score rewards exactly that kind of verifiable openness, which is why Koi sits at the top of the C tier, a hair under a B.
+Our score rewards exactly that kind of verifiable openness, which is why Koi holds a solid C despite its record.

-What keeps it from the B is real and worth knowing: an old FDA letter, two old lawsuits, and — most usefully for a buyer — independent evidence that Koi tends to over-fill its potency, so the label can understate what's actually in the bottle.
+What keeps it from the B is real and worth knowing: two FDA warning letters — the common 2019 marketing-claims letter and an individual July 2023 letter over its delta-8 gummies — two old lawsuits, and, most usefully for a buyer, independent evidence that Koi tends to over-fill its potency, so the label can understate what's actually in the bottle.
 We'll separate sourced fact from marketing throughout, and credit the genuine work Koi has done.

 Who's behind it?
 (A named family — and they'll tell you)